bruno-farias/imdbtouch/readme.md

 #### Build Instructions

 1. Clone this repo on your local environment
+2. Make a copy of the file .env.example as .env and add those keys:
+    - TMDB_APIKEY=1f54bd990f1cdfb230adb312546d765d
+    - HTTPS=false (or true if app are on an https)
+3. add this key to APP_KEY on your .env file:
+    - base64:KBC4HVVpspBnIlVg8PoduM98eSYhzwRLi97RE6Vf9sA=
-2. Will find a folder "laradock", here you have a pre-packaged Docker Images to run the project
+4. Will find a folder "laradock", here you have a pre-packaged Docker Images to run the project
     - Run docker-compose up -d nginx
     - Make sure that port 80 is free to use